-- The Jas Bains Bursary and Bratton MPhil bursaries of up to £10,000 are available to UK or EU nationals undertaking an MPhil degree at St Catharine's College.
+- The Bratton MPhil bursary of up to £12,000 is available to UK or EU nationals undertaking an MPhil degree at St Catharine's College.
 Awards can be made for any subject.

 - The Graduate History Bursary is available to students undertaking an MPhil degree in History at St Catharine's.
 The value of each bursary is up to £10,000 per annum.